SEO

 This creates three serious SEO problems:

 If your business website uses a pure React SPA (like Create React App or a bare Vite setup), your pages are likely invisible to most search engines.
 Wondering if this is happening to your site?
-Get a free audit and we will show you what crawlers actually see.
+Book your free session and get 3 months free and we will show you what crawlers actually see.

 Modern Hybrid Rendering Approaches